tanweijie123/tp/docs/UserGuide.md

 Examples:

-*  `schedit c/1 s/1 us/2` - Reschedules the first client in the Client List to the second session in the Session List
+*  `schedit c/1 s/1 us/2` - Reschedules the first client in the Client List to the second session in the Session List while keeping all other fields the same
-*  `schedit c/1 s/1 pd/paid` - Indicates that the first client in the Client List has paid for the second session in the Session List
+*  `schedit c/1 s/1 pd/paid` - Indicates that the first client in the Client List has paid for the second session in the Session List while keeping all other fields the same
-*  `schedit c/1 s/1 r/did 5 pushups` - Edits the schedule containing client index 1 and session index 1 to have remark of doing 5 pushups
+*  `schedit c/1 s/1 r/did 5 pushups` - Edits the schedule containing client index 1 and session index 1 to have remark of doing 5 pushups while keeping all other fields the same
-*  `schedit c/1 s/1 w/70` - Edits the schedule containing client index 1 and session index 1 to a weight of 70kg
+*  `schedit c/1 s/1 w/70` - Edits the schedule containing client index 1 and session index 1 to a weight of 70kg while keeping all other fields the same
-* `schedit c/1 s/1 r/` - Clears the schedule containing client index 1 and session index 1 remarks
+* `schedit c/1 s/1 r/` - Clears the schedule containing client index 1 and session index 1 remarks while keeping all other fields the same

 ### 3.4.3 Deleting a Schedule : `schdel`